 Model building

-All candidate predictors recorded in the baseline period, with the exception of beta-blocker prescriptions, were significantly associated with asthma attack frequency during the outcome period (Online Repository Table E2).
+All candidate predictors recorded in the baseline period, with the exception of beta-blocker prescriptions, were significantly associated with the risk of frequent asthma attacks (two or more or four or more) during the outcome period (Online Repository Table E2).
 Descriptions of collinear associations among risk factors are in the Online Repository.

 The final multivariable (multifactor) models contained 19 independent predictors for two or more attacks (Table IV) and 16 predictors for four or more attacks (Table V), of which the number of acute OCS courses in the baseline year had the strongest association.